José María Imbert: Early life

 José María Imbert was born as Joseph-Marie-Barthélemy Imbert in France, to Simon Imbert and Marie Anne du Plessis (from the house of the dukes of Richelieu) in Foudon, in the commune of Le Plessis-Grammoire, in the province of Maine-et-Loire, in the historical duchy of Anjou.
 From France, he moved to Cuba, then to Haiti and, definitively, he settled in the Dominican Republic, in the city of Moca, during the Haitian occupation.
 At that time he was mayor there.
 In Moca and married María Francisca del Monte Sánchez (1807–1876) and begat 6 children, among them, Segundo Imbert.

 Dominican War of Independence

-He supported the independence movement, led by Juan Pablo Duarte, and formed a cell of La Trinitaria in that city.
+He supported the independence movement, led by Juan Pablo Duarte, and formed a cell of La Trinitaria in Moca.
 From there he supported the cry of February 27, 1844 and Moca joined said movement.
 The Mocanos, led by José María Imbert, proclaimed Independence a few days after what happened at Puerta del Conde.
 He achieved the rank of General by his accumulated merits.He had even supported Duarte's proclamation as president by his supporters in Santiago.